Lies do the work

 - Grady Hendrix, the writer of Satanic Panic (2019) (mentioned above under Live-Action Film), frequently references the Satanic Panic in his work:

 - My Best Friend's Exorcism is set in the 1980s and features a great deal of Satanic Panic related leaflets, television specials, and other media.
-Ironically, Gretchen, the "best friend" in question, is possessed, but the panic is absolutely useless in telling Abby how to deal with it.
+While Gretchen, the "best friend" in question, is possessed, the panic is absolutely useless in telling the protagonist Abby how to deal with it.

-- Paperbacks from Hell discusses the Satanic Panic multiple times, and covers Michelle Remembers (a notorious book where a woman claimed she had been ritually abused by her mother and given birth multiple times, had a devil's tail sewn onto her, and the Virgin Mary had come down to rescue her).
+- Paperbacks from Hell discusses the Satanic Panic multiple times, and covers Michelle Remembers, a notorious book claiming to be the "true account" of a woman who escaped a Satanic cult that her mother was involved in.
 Hendrix has a pretty low opinion of the book, and the Panic in general, although he can't help but enjoy some of the weirder novels that resulted from it.

-- We Sold Our Souls is about the heavy metal component of the Satanic Panic, as lead singer Terry sold his soul to Black Mountain (and continues to give it the souls of his fans to feed upon), as mobs of angry people, fans, and Devil worshippers try to kill his old band member Kris while she tries to stop him.
+- We Sold Our Souls is about the heavy metal component of the Satanic Panic.
+Terry Hunt, the lead singer of the band Dürt Würk, sold his soul to Black Mountain and continues to give it the souls of his fans to feed upon.
+Mobs of angry people, fans, and Devil worshippers try to kill the band's former guitarist Kris Pulaski while she tries to stop him, having learned that he also sold his bandmates' souls to the Devil shortly before he went solo and left the rest of the band behind.

 - Night Film: Stanislas Cordova is targeted by a mob who believe he is worshipping the Devil and murdering children in an attempt to spare his daughter's soul.
 It's left ambiguous whether he actually was.